sacridini/Awesome-Geospatial/README.md

 ## Go

+* [S2](https://github.com/golang/geo) - S2 is a library for spherical geometry that aims to have the same robustness, flexibility, and performance as the best planar geometry libraries.
 * [GoSpatial](https://github.com/jblindsay/go-spatial) - GoSpatial is a simple command-line interface program for manipulating geospatial data.
 * [BuntDB](https://github.com/tidwall/buntdb) - BuntDB is an embeddable, in-memory key/value database for Go with custom indexing and geospatial support.
 * [Go GDAL](https://github.com/lukeroth/gdal) - Go (golang) wrapper for GDAL, the Geospatial Data Abstraction Library.